 The site was clearcut logged in late May/early June 1991.
 Slash was broadcast burned on 11 September 1991 with a moderate- to high-intensity fire.
 The full experiment consists of a randomized complete-block design with a control and eight treatments (A through I; see below) in which one or more species is removed from the post-disturbance community (see details in Halpern et al. 1997).
 Treatments were assigned randomly to nine 2.5 x 2.5 m experimental units (treatment areas) in each of 25 blocks (~11 m on a side).
 Within a block, treatment areas are arranged in a 3 x 3 array with ~1-m spacing (see Related Materials: Plot Layout).
 Species’ removal treatments were initiated in June 1992, synchronous with the first post-disturbance measurement of vegetation.
 For the first 7 years, removals were conducted monthly (April to June).
 Seedlings were pulled by hand and vegetative shoots were clipped at the ground surface (see Entity 2 for counts of seedlings and shoots removed).
 Subsequently, removals have been conducted at the time of vegetation measurement, but the stems removed are no longer counted.
-Six treatments were discontinued between 1996 and 1998 when removal or target species became uncommon.
-The remaining three treatments (A. Control; H. Rubus removed; and I = Berberis nervosa and Gaultheria shallon removed) were maintained through 2018.
+Sampling of six treatments was discontinued between 1996 and 1998 when removal or target species became uncommon.
+The remaining three treatments (A = control; H = Rubus ursinus removed; and I = Berberis nervosa and Gaultheria shallon removed) were maintained through 2018.
 Following a controlled burn of the site in September 2018 -- to limit spread of the larger Terwilliger Fire -- species' removals were terminated in treatments H and I. However, cover measurements have continued in treatments A, H, and I (see details in Halpern and Antos 2022).

 Treatment codes (A-I), removal species, and response variables for the nine treatments include: